- The skin

 Squamous cell carcinoma (SCC)

-This starts in the upper layer of the epidermis and accounts for about 30 per cent of keratinocytic skin cancers.
-SCC:
+SCC starts in the upper layer of the epidermis and accounts for about 30 per cent of keratinocytic skin cancers.

 - usually appears on parts of the body most often exposed to the sun, such as the head, neck, hands, forearms and lower legs, but it can start anywhere on the body